JuanZzz7/JuanZzz7/README.md

   <img src="./banner.png" alt="Juan David Peña - Software Developer" width="100%">
 </p>

-## 👨‍💻 Sobre mí
+## 👨‍💻 About Me

-Soy estudiante de **Ingeniería de Sistemas y Computación**, apasionado por el desarrollo de software y la creación de soluciones tecnológicas.
+I am a **Systems and Computer Engineering student** passionate about software development and creating technological solutions.

-Actualmente estoy fortaleciendo mis conocimientos en **desarrollo web, backend, bases de datos y arquitectura de aplicaciones**, mientras desarrollo proyectos académicos y personales que me permiten llevar la teoría a la práctica.
+I am currently strengthening my skills in **web development, backend development, databases, and application architecture**, while working on academic and personal projects that allow me to put theory into practice.

-Me interesa especialmente construir aplicaciones que sean **funcionales, mantenibles y útiles para resolver problemas reales**.
+I am especially interested in building applications that are **functional, maintainable, and useful for solving real-world problems**.

-- 🎓 Ingeniería de Sistemas y Computación
+- 🎓 Systems and Computer Engineering student
-- 💻 Enfoque en desarrollo web
+- 💻 Focused on web development
-- 🔧 Desarrollo de proyectos académicos y personales
+- 🔧 Developing academic and personal projects
-- 🗄️ Interés en backend y bases de datos
+- 🗄️ Interested in backend development and databases
-- 📚 Aprendizaje continuo de nuevas tecnologías
+- 📚 Continuously learning new technologies
-- 🚀 Siempre buscando mejorar mis habilidades como desarrollador
+- 🚀 Always looking to improve my development skills

 ---

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 ### Frontend